Kong/ngx_wasm_module/assets/adr/004-2d-threads.md

 ### Known Limitations

-Sharing memory across different `.wasm` modules is not *directly* supported, due to ABI incompatibilities in high-level language constructs like `HashMap`.
+- Sharing memory across different `.wasm` modules is not *directly* supported, due to ABI incompatibilities in high-level language constructs like `HashMap`.
 But this can be worked around by supporting to call functions from other modules and letting the callee do its own cross-thread operations.
+- This design is based on a set of low-level Linux mechanisms.
+Since WASM runtimes (wasmtime, wasmer, v8) aren't aware of what we are doing, we need to "hack" into them - after initializing a WASM instance, we parse `/proc/self/maps`, unmap the region mapped by the runtime, and map our own memory.
+If in the future we want to get WasmX working on macOS and Windows, there may be extra work.

 [Back to TOC](#table-of-contents)